 At the moment my only idea is to join the military (United States) and see how it goes.
 I really want to go to college on the side but I don’t know what I want to get into.
-I tried coding in high school and it didn’t make sense, making me feel like i won’t be successful in the technology field.
-Medical field costs too much+ time in school.
-Only other career field that’s on my mind is engineering but I don’t know if I’ll be successful?
+I tried coding in high school and it didn’t make sense, making me feel like I won’t be successful in the technology field.
+The medical field costs too much+ more time in school.
+The only other career field that’s on my mind is engineering but I don’t know if I’ll be successful?

 Is it okay to feel like I’ll fail?
 Will college actually teach you unlike in high school?
 I feel like high school didn’t really prep me and I’ll be behind”

 And then you have to love this response: